(Left) Nobuyuki Okizono

-One of these projects is "Let's Feel the Joy of a Convertible!" which has been held since 2007 to convey the excitement of cars and driving to these children.
-Also, together with Mazda vehicle owners, Mazda employees have annually participated in the "Santa Project."
-This project was launched at Mazda's initiative in 2003 and is now organized jointly by companies and organizations primarily in Kanagawa Prefecture.
+One of these projects is "Let's Feel the Joy of a Convertible!" which has been held since 2007 to convey the excitement of cars and driving to these children and give them a happy and enjoyable experience.
+Also, Mazda employees have annually participated in the "Santa Project."
+This project was launched at Mazda's initiative in 2003 and is now organized jointly by 19 companies and organizations primarily in Kanagawa Prefecture.

 To help Mazda vehicle owners conduct voluntary social contribution activities, by offering MRY as a venue

-Mazda has provided MRY as the venue for the Roadster Charity Flea Markets held under the auspices of participating Mazda vehicle owners and the Company.
+Mazda has provided MRY as the venue for the Roadster (MX-5 overseas) Charity Flea Markets held under the auspices of participating Mazda vehicle owners and the Company.
 Mazda presents a booth staffed by volunteer employees.